-In addition to Luxembourg’s domestic arrangements that provide relief from international double taxation, Luxembourg has entered into double taxation treaties with 83 countries/territories to prevent double taxation and allow cooperation between Luxembourg and overseas tax authorities in enforcing their respective tax laws.
+In addition to Luxembourg’s domestic arrangements that provide relief from international double taxation, Luxembourg has entered into double taxation treaties with 83 countries/jurisdictions to prevent double taxation and allow cooperation between Luxembourg and overseas tax authorities in enforcing their respective tax laws.

 There is the potential that a permanent establishment could be created as a result of extended business travels, but this would be dependent on whether the employee has a fixed place of business, the type of services performed and/or the level of authority the employee has (such as the power to negotiate and sign contracts on behalf of the employer).
 For a complete check of these implications, reference should be made to article 5 of the Organisation for Economic Co-operation and Development (OECD) Model Convention and to available treaty provisions.